 “They broke into the house and got the keys”

 It’s impossible to feel anything but pity for the plight of our neighbour.
-But discussing it with a police officer through an upstairs bedroom window with upside-down hair while in pajamas isn’t usually my thing.
+But discussing it with a police officer through an upstairs bedroom window with upside-down hair while in novelty pyjamas isn’t usually my thing.

 So I do that thing that one shouldn’t ever do when one is feeling comprised.
 I relax.

 “That happened my brother last year”